 Prerequisite Course Information

 A minimum grade of “C" (not “C-") is mandatory in each required lower division course.
 Students must achieve a minimum cumulative GPA of 3.0 on all completed required lower division courses.
-The overall cumulative GPA and science GPA must be a 2.50 or higher for admission to the program.
+The overall cumulative GPA must be a 2.5 or higher and science GPA must be a 2.75 or higher for admission to the program.
 Applicants may only repeat a required lower division course one time.
 Only the most recently completed course grade will count for admissions purposes.
 Students who fail the same required lower division course twice are not eligible to apply.

 Please note: The following applies to any college work taken prior to transfer: